 - Operations: This includes everything from sourcing products, storing them, and tracking inventory.
 You may want to check for a physical storage unit or a warehouse.

 - Order Management: The most exciting part of running a subscription box business is shipping them!
 It’s better to have this process streamlined and planned before the orders start rolling in.
 There are various ecommerce platforms such as ShipStation to get you started.

 - Subscription billing management: Subscription billing comes with its own set of complexities, such as flexible payment terms, discounts/add-ons, and gifting.
 As you scale, a robust subscription billing management system, like Chargebee, can tackle this and more with ease.

 And you’re ready for launch!!
 However, in your journey of running a successful subscription box business, you’re only halfway through.
 So far you’ve learned how to:

 - Source products, package them, and create a prototype box

 After your launch and initial shipments, your focus needs to be on customer feedback and retaining customers.
-But more on that, later.
-In the next article in this series, we will explore the pricing strategies for subscription boxes.
+Head here to explore the pricing strategies for subscription boxes.